-If you are looking for the best souvenirs to buy in Egypt, this post has you covered!
+If you are looking for the best things to buy in Egypt, this post has you covered!
 I love wandering a bazaar or a souq or a gift shop to find the best thing to buy as a memento of my trip, especially if it is a unique Egyptian souvenir.
 I used to send myself home a postcard, but that was interrupted after a postcard from Jordan took 9 months to arrive!
 I have also been to a few places lately that do not have post cards on every corner, unlike the ABC shops scattered along Waikiki Beach in Oahu.
-I decided it was better to take my favorite souvenirs home with me.
+I decided the best souvenirs to buy in Egypt should come home with me.
 I also like to buy a flag from the country I am visiting.

 #1 Alabaster Vase

 Alabaster is a popular thing to buy in Egypt to take home as a souvenir.
 It is a soft rock that makes it ideal for carving.
 There are plenty of places to buy Alabaster in Egypt but If you visit a factory, they will probably explain to you how to tell if what you are buying is genuine alabaster or a replica made of other materials.
 When you are in these places, know that the shop you are in is likely there for your benefit, but that is part of Egypt.
 The locals need the support of the tourists.